rafoelhonrado/foodPriceScraper/README.md

 ```

 Where **startDate** is the start date and **endDate** is the end date of interval of time to query.
 All data between this interval is extracted into csv file.

+Currently it only extracts the minimum, average and maximum price of the following foods:

+- Potato
+- Lemon
+- Oil
+- Garlic
+- Celery
+- Rice
+- Sugar
+- Onion
+- Eggs
+- Milk
+- Chicken
+- Tomato
+- Cassava
+- Carrot